- Example Display Recognition

 - An unaltered photocopy of the veteran's casualty report, or death certificate.

-- Contact The War Library if you have other documentation different than the above: 1-562-422-4100 or Gold Star Lapel Pin Display Recognition Inquiry.
+- Contact The War Library if you have other documentation different than the above: 1-562-422-4100 (Pacific Time Zone) or Gold Star Lapel Pin Display Recognition Inquiry.

 This Display Recognition is available ONLY to authorized recipients who possess orders, or authorization form, or release documentation that confirms award eligibility.
 (See "Issue Requirements").
 To obtain either a Display Medal or a Display Recognition for your authorized award you will be required to provide military-issued documentation authorizing your award.
 There are no exceptions.